-Increasingly, immunotherapies appear to be taking on the role not of a single replacement for existing treatments, but instead of an additional option – and one that can in many cases be used in tandem with other therapies to get the best results for patients.
+Increasingly, immunotherapies are serving as treatments that can be added to existing options – one that can be used in tandem with other therapies to get the best results for patients.

 “I believe immunotherapy will be part of the treatment approach to cancer care – it is one more tool for our toolkit,” says Lichtenfeld.
 “Many times it has been results of small pieces over time coming together to make a difference now for cancer patients – and hopefully immunotherapy will give us a significant leap forward.”